-Let’s face it; healthy habits are essential for a successful and happy life.
+Let’s face it; Develop healthy habits are essential for a successful and happy life.
 As a parent, you are not only responsible for passing good genes to your kids.
 You must also try your best to ensure your children incorporate healthy habits into their lives.

 The truth is that it’s not that difficult to teach and instruct little kids about healthy habits; however, guiding teenagers towards a healthy lifestyle requires a little more effort.